holstegelab/aghub_docs/agh_use_of_research_drive.md

       unmount_rd
    ```

 >[!NOTE]
 > This assumes there is already a folder named `rd` in your home directory, note that this
 > folder is automatically created by the init script (see [getting started](agh_getting_started.md)).

-   >[!NOTE]
 > The mounted folder will be empty if you have not copied any files to the research drive yet.

 >[!WARNING]
 > The mounted folder will only be visible on the user interface machine, and not on the cluster worker nodes.
 If research drive access is necessary for a cluster job, use the direct `rclone copy` command.